Rated “best outdoor camp in the country” by Outside Magazine

 About Sanborn Western Camps

-We hope the information below will inspire you to want be a part of our team?
-The Space, People and Time of Sanborn are three key aspects of who we are and set the stage for life changing experiences.
-We hope you’ll check us out.
+The Space, Time and People of Sanborn are three key aspects of who we are and set the stage for life-changing experiences.

 PEOPLE: Campers and staff come from all over the country and 6-10 foreign countries.
 People with all sorts of backgrounds, interests, and skills come to Sanborn to learn new skills, develop their strengths and grow as individuals within a caring, challenging and supportive community.